 How to help students understand high school geometry?

-- Include more justifications, informal proofs, and "why" questions in geometry teaching during elementary and middle school.
+- We need to include more justifications, informal proofs, and "why" questions in math teaching during elementary and middle school.

-- In general, make students think, reason, and use their brain in different educational tasks (not just math).
+- In general, students need to think, reason, analyze, and use their brain in various school subjects (not just math).

 This article will now concentrate only on the first point.